appseconnect/docs/_posts/2018-09-17-getting-started.md

  An entity is defined as an object that has a real-world existence.
 An entity can be a single thing, person, place, or object.
 For an e-commerce website, Customer, Order, Invoice etc are entities.

 * Data can be stored about such entities.
-* Each schema has its own characteristics or attributes.
+* Each entity has its own characteristics or attributes.
 For example, `customer id`, `address`, `phone number` are attributes to the `customer` entity.
 * Each customer record in the database serves as an entity item.
 * The definition of an entity is called its schema.
 In other words, the structure of an entity is called its schema.
 * If a customer is an entity then the complete set of the various fields associated with it is called its schema.